Peer-to-Peer Deep Learning for Beyond-5G IoT: Peer-to-Peer Deep Learning

 Peer-to-Peer Learning (P2PL) is an iterative fully distributed optimization algorithm with a preliminary maximum norm synchronization phase followed by update rounds split into training and consensus phases.
 Pseudocode is given in Algorithm~\ref{alg:P2PL}.

-The max norm synchronization phase ensures that future consensus steps correspond to relevant accumulated gradient updates for each device.
-Each device exchanges its current deep model parameters with its neighbors $\mathcal{N}(\cdot)$ and updates its own parameters using \eqref{eq:max_norm_sync}.
-All devices' parameters are synchronized when this is repeated $Diameter(G)$ times (where \cite{peleg2012distributed-diameter} can compute the diameter).
+The max norm synchronization phase ensures that future consensus steps correspond to averaging relevant accumulated gradient updates from each device's neighbors.
+Each device exchanges its deep model parameters with its neighbors $\mathcal{N}(\cdot)$ and updates its own parameters using \eqref{eq:max_norm_sync}.
+All devices' parameters are synchronized when this process repeats $\textrm{diameter}(G)$ times (where~\cite{peleg2012distributed-diameter} can compute the diameter).

 During the training phase, each device trains its deep model for one epoch with local training data and mini-batch gradient descent (GD) with momentum.
-The pseudocode includes the default Pytorch implementation of momentum (a variant of Polyak momentum \cite{polyak1964some}).
+Pseudocode in Algorithm~\ref{alg:P2PL} uses $v_k$ in lines 10-11 to describe the default PyTorch~\cite{Pytorch_NEURIPS2019_9015} implementation of momentum (a variant of Polyak momentum~\cite{polyak1964some}).

 For the consensus phase, each device exchanges model parameters with its neighbors $\mathcal{N}(\cdot)$ and updates its own parameters with the weighted convex combination in \eqref{eq:consensus}.
+This provides a communication-efficient method for updating a device's parameters with gradient information obtained by neighbors training on their local datasets. \eqref{eq:consensus} fully distributes the server's aggregation step in federated learning~\cite{pmlr-v54-mcmahan17a} and makes each device act like a server in its vicinity.

-\eqref{eq:consensus} is a communication-efficient method for updating a device's parameters with gradient information obtained by neighbors training on their local datasets. \eqref{eq:consensus} fully distributes the server's aggregation step in federated learning \cite{pmlr-v54-mcmahan17a} and makes each device act like a server in its vicinity. $\epsilon^{(t)}_k$ is a time-varying, device-specific consensus step size (a tunable hyperparameter). $\alpha_{ki}$ is the mixing weight that device $k$ gives to device $i$'s parameters.
-Motivated by deep models trained with more data tending to generalize better to unseen data, we can set
+$\epsilon^{(t)}_k$ is a time-varying, device-specific consensus step size (a tunable hyperparameter). $\alpha_{ki}$ is the mixing weight that device $k$ gives to device $i$'s parameters.
+Motivated by how deep models trained with more data tend to generalize better to unseen data, we can choose